Azure/azure-quickstart-templates/301-create-ad-forest-with-subdomain/README.md

 and DC3 (child) at the same time.
 After much testing I discovered that this would _sometimes_ go wrong because DC3 would take DC2 as a DNS source when it was not ready.
 So I reordered the dependencies to first promote DC1 (root), then DC3 (child), and only then add secondary DCs to both domains.
-These subtle things matter.

 #### Subtemplates
 I spent a lot of time factoring this solution to avoid redundancy,